jonifallon/docupaws-api/README.md

 I decided to use Rails because I know it works well for the project I'm submitting.
 Adding and modifying resources is easily accomplished by making the changes and then dropping and readding the database using the command line.

-I'm initially meeting MVP with resources of User and Pet, but plan to add Prescriptions as an additional resource if possible prior to the deadline.

 ## Unsolved Problems